MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-publish-api.md

 > [!NOTE]
 > Currently, there is no API for creating a new product or updating a product's metadata, such as a description.
 You must complete these tasks manually in Microsoft Partner Center.

-The examples below use the domain `https://addons.edge.microsoft.com/api`, which is a placeholder and needs to be replaced by another example, given that this API is not live yet.
+The examples below use the domain `https://addons.edge.microsoft.com/api`, which is a placeholder and might be replaced when the APIs are available in production.

 <!-- ====================================================================== -->